TwoOhFourSix/OKFGC.github.io/README.md

 # Oklahoma FGC Website

-The Ohio Fighting Game Community is pretty large and separated.
+The Oklahoma Fighting Game Community is pretty large and separated.
 There's also like 30 discords.
 Hopefully this helps!

 You can view the site [here](https://ohiofgc.com)